A British Airways crew shows how to handle an idiot

 It turns out that the ill-mannered moron sat in 28F (If I was to guess at an age I’d say somewhere between 18 and 22) had responded to the FA’s request to remove his oversized headphones, during the safety briefing, by not only ignoring him but by hissing “f*** off” at him as well.
 Good move genius!

-With the explanation of what had happened complete the CSD took over.
+With the explanation of what had happened complete, the CSD took over.

-In a very polite, calm and controlled tone he told the passenger exactly what he though of his behavior and explained to him that he was well within his rights to throw him off the plane (if I had my way we would have done that from 34,000 ft….but that’s a whole other matter).
-He gave the passenger an opportunity to respond but, if any response was forthcoming, it was given so meekly that I couldn’t hear it.
-The CSD then checked who this guy was traveling with and promptly warned them about their traveling companion’s future behavior as well.
+In a very polite, calm and controlled tone he told the passenger exactly what he thought of his behavior and explained to him that he was well within his rights to throw him off the aircraft (if I had my way we would have done that from 34,000 ft, but that’s a whole other matter).

 How 28F didn’t end up with his lunch in his lap or a coffee all over him later in the flight I’ll never know, but that’s probably testament to the crew ‘s ability to just get on with things for the greater good of everyone else.